godotengine/godot-docs/tutorials/physics/rigid_body.rst

 There are several ways to control a rigid body's movement, depending on your desired application.

-If you only need to place a rigid body once, for example to set its initial location, you can use the methods provided by the :ref:`Spatial <class_Spatial>` node, such as ``set_global_transform()`` or ``look_at()``.
+If you only need to place a rigid body once, for example to set its initial location, you can use the methods provided by the :ref:`Node3D <class_Node3D>` node, such as ``set_global_transform()`` or ``look_at()``.
 However, these methods cannot be called every frame or the physics engine will not be able to correctly simulate the body's state.
 As an example, consider a rigid body that you want to rotate so that it points towards another object.
 A common mistake when implementing this kind of behavior is to use ``look_at()`` every frame, which breaks the physics simulation.
 Below, we'll demonstrate how to implement this correctly.

 The fact that you can't use ``set_global_transform()`` or ``look_at()`` methods doesn't mean that you can't have full control of a rigid body.
 Instead, you can control it by using the ``_integrate_forces()`` callback.
 In this method, you can add *forces*, apply *impulses*, or set the *velocity* in order to achieve any movement you desire.